hkirat/full-stack-assignment/README.md

 - `/submissions/:questionId` (GET): Returns a list of submissions for a particular question
 - `/submissions/:questionId` (POST): Allows logged in users to submit a solution for a particular question
+ ### Admin Routes
+ Implemented separate routes, controllers, middleware, and models for admin functionality, for separation of concerns
+- `/admin/signup` (POST): Allows admin to sign up for the platform
+- `/admin/login` (POST): Allows registered admin to login to the platform
+-  `/admin/question` (POST): Allows registered admin to add question.
 ## Object Types

 ### Question Type